IBIZA - SANT JOSEP - CALA d'HORT - ES BOLDADO - POST 1

 On a previous visit, to start,

-we had a freshly made, chilled sangria de cava on the terrace.
+We had a freshly made, chilled sangria de cava on the terrace.

-This allows us to take in the stunning view before being seated in the Restaurant.
+This allows us to take in the stunning view before being seated in the restaurant.

 You can eat inside or on the small terrace outside.
 Rice and seafood are the things to eat here.

-We were given pan y aioli to start
+We were given pan y aioli to start.

 Followed by almejas (clams)

-Jamón Ibérico de Bellota (finest ham from the acorn fed Iberian black pig)
+Jamón Ibérico de Bellota (finest ham from the acorn-fed Iberian black pig)

 Pulpo carpaccio (octopus carpaccio)